MiyoLinux/OpenBSD/dot-files/config/openbox/readme.md

 I have four menus that I sometimes switch between.
-Three of them are using pmenu to provide a pipe menu to supply a dynamic applications menu.
+Three of them are using pmenu as a pipe menu to supply a dynamic applications menu.

 https://gitlab.com/o9000/pmenu